Obaydawan/streampulse/README.md

 Nothing runs silently.
 The SQL is shown to the user alongside the results, every time.

-Results get explained, not embellished.
+Results get explained, not decorated.
 A second model call summarizes what the data shows, explicitly barred from inventing a "why" the data doesn't support.
 "Europe had the highest sales" is fine.
 "Europe had the highest sales due to strong regional demand" is not — nothing in the results says that.

 If a question falls outside what the two allowed tables can answer, the agent says so directly instead of guessing.